Generating Structured Data

 }),

-prompt: 'Generate a fake user profile for testing.',
+prompt: 'Generate an example person for testing.',

 });